The Only Song for L.V.

 gets stronger.
 Later, you were happy in our kitchen, scallops seared Iron Chef,

-but it was a burnt orange color.
+a burnt orange color.
 I don’t have better specifics, I don’t remember.

 that conserves nothing

-to bring back blossoms, wilted
+to bring up perennial blooms, wilted

-in the summer heat;
+in the summer shade;

-Did I starve you into silence?
+did I starve you into silence?
 Or was there another reason for the increasing distance

 between the lightning and the thunder?
 You were barely home by then, anyway.